NiLuJe/NanoClock/README.md

 It's also written entirely in Lua, instead of a mix of shell & C, which should also help make it more efficient.

 The magic *does* require injecting some [code](https://github.com/NiLuJe/mxc_epdc_fb_damage) into the kernel in order to allow us to directly listen to screen refresh requests.
-This may affect portability somewhat, although, so far, the current lineup should be supported without issue.
-Things are still up in the air as far as future devices are concerned (e.g., the Elipsa), in which case we harmlessly abort on startup.
+This may affect portability somewhat, although, so far, the current lineup should be supported without issue, although non-mxcfb platforms (i.e., sunxi on Mk.
+8) are somewhat quirkier, and may sport slightly different behavior, or fail to support some features.

 ## Installation